cloudfoundry/cli/README.md

 sudo yum install cf7-cli
 ```

+**IMPORTANT NOTE**: There is a [bug](https://github.com/cloudfoundry/cli/issues/1774) with [v7.0.0-beta.24](https://github.com/cloudfoundry/cli/releases/tag/v7.0.0-beta.24) if you are using the Mac Installer: if you have a `cf` installed, the cf7 installer will  uninstall cf v6 cli, and vice versa.

 #### Installers and compressed binaries

 | | Mac OS X 64 bit | Windows 64 bit | Linux 64 bit |